Podcast Episode 327: Does Everyone Need Long Term Care Insurance?

 Here’s some of what we discuss in this episode:

-• What’s important is to understand that it’s about protection and preserving assets.
+• The key focus is on protection and preserving assets.

-• You need to evaluate the cost of the insurance relative to the value of what you’re trying to protect.
+• It’s important to evaluate the cost of the insurance relative to the value of what you’re trying to protect.

-• Using alternative insurance options or investment accounts to plan for long-term care.
+• Alternative insurance options or investment accounts can also be used to plan for long-term care.

-• What are some other ways people protect their assets if they don’t have insurance?
+• There are additional ways people protect their assets if they don’t have insurance.

 Johnson Brunetti is a marketing name for the businesses of JB Capital and JN Financial.